JubaDeveloper/decogram/README.md

 ```

 It'll create a new project with the initial setup for you
-so you can skip the installation process
+in order to skip the manual installation process

 ## 🧠 Core Concepts